ruby-rdf/spira/README.md

 It's time to breathe life into your linked data.

+## Need Help?
+Use our Google Group

+If you have any question on how to use Spira, please use the [Google Group ruby-rdf](https://groups.google.com/forum/#!forum/ruby-rdf).

 ## Synopsis
 Spira is a framework for using the information in [RDF.rb][] repositories as model objects.
 It gives you the ability to work in a resource-oriented way without